Contact jodi.blackwood@cresa.wa.gov for additional information.

 Whether you are interested in learning how to take care of yourself and your family, your neighborhood, or taking an active role in community preparedness, the CERT training will help increase your confidence and provide peace of mind.

 Thank you for your interest in the CERT program.
-The Basic Training class consists of seven sessions and a final drill; all eight sessions must be attended to receive a course completion certificate and to participate in activities and further training with the CERT Clark County, WA group.
+The Basic Training class consists of six sessions and a final drill; all seven sessions must be attended to receive a course completion certificate and to participate in activities and further training with the CERT Clark County, WA group.
 Minimum age is 18, or 17 with an adult.
 There is no maximum age.
 People of all skills and abilities are encouraged to participate.
 All participants must be Clark County residents.
-The fee for the class is $35 per participant.
+The dates for our upcoming classes are listed below.

 Jodi Blackwood